Cumulocity-IoT/cumulocity-indoor-air-quality-widget/README.md

 # Cumulocity Indoor Air Quality Widget

 The Indoor Air Quality Widget displays the current value of the measured indoor air quality and the corresponding condition.
 In addition, it provides a recommendation on how the indoor air quality can be improved in case it is necessary.
+The widget expects a measurement in the range between 0 and 500.

+The supported levels are:
+* good - 0-50
+* moderate - 51-100
+* Unhealthy for sensitive groups - 101-150
+* Unhealthy - 151-200
+* Very unhealthy - 201-300
+* Hazardous - 301-500

+**Examples**:

 ![level_hazardous](https://user-images.githubusercontent.com/57527184/146772598-1ccbf07e-3c8a-4630-8ed6-a130e4b0846a.png)